Migrate from Azure Access Control Service to Auth0

 Next, either enter your WS-Federation server URL in the ADFS URL field or upload a Federation Metadata file.
 If you set a WS-Federation server URL, Auth0 will retrieve the Federation Metadata endpoint and import the required parameters, certificates, and URLs.

-After saving the new connection you'll see a list of your registered clients.
-Enable the connection for your client.
+After saving the new connection you'll see a list of your registered applications.
+Enable the connection for your application.

 Update your application